MaxPiLab/handson-iot-raspberrypi/doc/intro_sensor.md

 # What is a Sensor ???

-A sensor is a device that detects and responds to some type of input from the physical environment.The output is generally a signal that is converted to human-readable display at the sensor location or transmitted electronically over a network for reading or further processing.
+A sensor is a device that detects and responds to some type of input from the physical environment.
+The output is generally a signal that is converted to human-readable display at the sensor location or transmitted electronically over a network for reading or further processing.

 It is a device that converts signals from one energy domain to electrical domain.